akrish4/Understanding_Flask/README.md

 ##  What is Flask ?
  - Flask is a web application framework in ***python***
  - Flask depends on the ***Jinja template engine*** and the ***Werkzeug WSGI toolkit.***
+## Installation
+ - I recommend using the latest version of Python 3.
+Flask supports Python 3.5 and newer.
+### Virtual environments
+ - What problem does a virtual environment solve?
+The more Python projects you have, the more likely it is that you need to work with different versions of Python libraries, or even Python itself.
+Newer versions of libraries for one project can break compatibility in another project.

+ - Virtual environments are independent groups of Python libraries, one for each project.
+Packages installed for one project will not affect other projects or the operating system’s packages.

+ - Python 3 comes bundled with the venv module to create virtual environments.
+### Create an environment
+#### Create a project folder and a venv folder within:
+    $ mkdir myproject
+    $ cd myproject
+    $ python3 -m venv venv
+#### Activate the environment
+    > venv\Scripts\activate
+#### Install Flask
+      $ pip install Flask
 ## A minimal Flask application looks something like this:

        from flask import Flask